-- "the Company" and "Axway Software" refer to Axway Software SA; - "the Group" and "Axway" refer to Axway Software SA and its subsidiaries.
+- the Company" and "Axway Software" refer to Axway Software SA; - "the Group" and "Axway" refer to Axway Software SA and its subsidiaries; - the terms "Sopra" or "Sopra Steria" refer to "Sopra Group" since 3 September 2014.
+The change in company name was approved as a result of the successful public exchange offer by Sopra Group for Steria Group's shares.